 Please check out my Research, Teaching, and Publications pages and contact me if you have any questions about my research!

-*I am looking for a graduate student for the Fall of 2018 (to work on one of several possible projects); please contact me if you are interested!*
+*I am looking for a graduate student to start in the Fall of 2020 (to work on one of several possible projects); please contact me if you are interested!*